TopoX84/SecureIPT/README.md

 If you don't know exactly what your current rules are, Just run the shell script.
 You risk seriously breaking your VPS/Dedi if you mis-configure your firewall.
 (You might block SSH ports, For instance)

-If you disregard this notice you will need to run the shell script anyway to fix whatever you broke, assuming you even have a usable network connection anymore.
-There is a reason most peoples firewalls are incorrectly configured, It is an extremely unforgiving task.

-**End warning**

 *Some of the rules in the script haven't been explained below, I will get around to it.*